sikaeducation/curriculum/courses/501/standards/write-resumes-cover-letters/topics/cover-letter-intro/README.md

 >I'm a full-stack developer who cares a lot about helping people make better food.
 That's why I'm elated that my favorite receipe app is looking for new folks to join the mission!
 Here are a few reasons I think I'm who you're looking for:

 >I'm a JavaScript programmer with a touch of design expertise, and there's nothing I care about more than helping people get organized.
-When I went to Jeff Ridges' recent talk on API Quality and he mentioned that Shelf.ly is looking for engineers, I knew I had to get in touch with you.
+I went to Jeff Ridges' recent talk on API Quality and when he mentioned that Shelf.ly is looking for engineers I knew I had to get in touch with you.
 I know you're trying to grow the platform, and here's how I can help:

 ### Body

-This is the actual pitch, and much like resumes, these are scanned--not read.
-Your goal is 3-5 tightly worded bullet points that tie their needs to your skills and experience.
+This is the actual pitch and much like resumes, these are scanned--not read.
+Your goal is 3-5 tightly worded bullet points that tie the company's needs to your skills and experience.
 When possible, use language that matches the job description, the company's mission and values, and their general branding.
 Here are some ideas:

 >You're looking for developers with modern JavaScript experience.
 I recently wrote a blog post on upcoming features ESNext features, and gave a lightning talk based on it at the local JavaScript meetup.